Once you have added your domain or domains, the next step is to add keywords.

 That means this field should only be used if you target a specific area.
 Remember, Bing only supports specific locations in the US.

 If you choose to track your keywords for Google, additional settings will appear below the location.

 This feature lets you ignore local packs which count as rankings by default.

 When the “Ignore Local Results” option is selected the results you see in AccuRanker may differ to those on the search engine result page (SERP).
 This is because AccuRanker will ignore the local results and start counting rankings from the first organic results directly underneath.

 Similar to ignoring local results, selecting this option will ignore featured snippets and instead count rankings from the first organic result.

-You can mark specific keywords with stars that you wish to receive notifications for.
+You may mark specific keywords with stars when you wish to receive notifications.
 Notifications are sent when we spot significant changes to ranks and more.

 You can read more about the importance of notifications here.

 Ignore in Share of Voice

 When checked, the specific keywords will not be included in your Share of Voice data.
 This is particularly helpful when you want to exclude branded keywords from your Share of Voice.